EngineHub/WorldEdit/CONTRIBUTING.md

 ============

 Thank you for your interest in contributing to WorldEdit!
-We appreciate your effort, however, we'd like to ask you to review the following guidelines in order to streamline the process and assist us in getting your patch implemented quicker.
-Remember that our fellow contributors are doing so when they have free time, and the little things that you can go a long way.
+We appreciate your effort, but to make sure that the inclusion of your patch is a smooth process, we ask that you make note of the following guidelines.

 * **Follow the [Oracle coding conventions](http://www.oracle.com/technetwork/java/codeconv-138413.html).**
   We can't stress this enough; if your code has notable issues, it may delay